dansanderson/easyasm65/README.md

 Far future:
 * Use EasyAsm code in bank 5 if it's already there, for Freezer compatibility
-* `!symbollist`: List symbol definitions to file
+* List symbol definitions
-* `!report`: List disassembly alongside source code to file
+* List assembled bytes alongside source code
 * Zones and real locals
 * Macros
-* Conditional assembly
-* Conditional expressions
+* Conditional assembly, conditional expressions
 * A nice built-in editor

 ## An important note